Sign in

 Quanju Product Page

-Because ozone gas is present among other atmospheric gases in various densities and in various altitudes, determining the "thickness" of the ozone depends on how you look at it.
-If you brought all the atmospheric ozone gas down to one layer, it would only be about a quarter of an inch thick (0.6 centimeters) [source: Fahey].
-But, in reality, ozone gas spreads out in the stratosphere and works with oxygen to protect us.
-By this measure, the scope of the ozone layer is about 25 miles thick (40 kilometers) [source: Encyclopedia Britannica].
+Since ozone exists alongside other atmospheric gases at varying densities and altitudes, comprehending the "thickness" of ozone requires specific perspective.
+If all atmospheric ozone were condensed into a single layer, it would measure approximately a quarter of an inch (0.6 centimeters) in thickness [source: Fahey].
+However, in reality, ozone is dispersed throughout the stratosphere and collaborates with oxygen to shield us from harmful radiation, resulting in an effective ozone layer that extends about 25 miles thick (40 kilometers) [source: Encyclopedia Britannica].

-When scientists determine the amount of total ozone, they measure the amount of ozone gas in a column of air.
-To measure ozone, they use Dobson units (DU), named after a pioneer in ozone research, G.M.B.
-Dobson.
-One Dobson unit indicates 0.01 millimeter thickness of ozone gas in a column [source: NASA].
+When assessing total atmospheric ozone, researchers measure the ozone gas concentration in a designated air column using Dobson units (DU), named after G.M.B.
+Dobson, a forerunner in ozone research.
+Each Dobson unit signifies a thickness of 0.01 millimeter of ozone gas within a vertical column [source: NASA].

 0